sculab/GeneMiner/GeneMiner_User_Guide.md

 - `-limit_count`: limit of k-mer count.
 This parameter is used to remove erroneous, low quality k-mers.During the assembly process, GeneMiner will split the filtered reads into subsequences (k-mers) of length `k1` and count the number of occurrences of these k-mers.
 The k-mers whose frequency is below the `limit_count`) will be removed.Users can either set a uniform `-limit_count` or choose the `-auto` mode.
-In `auto` mode, GeneMiner will assign a reasonable `-limit_count` to each target sequence based on the k-mers frequency distribution .default=`auto`
+In `auto` mode, GeneMiner will assign a reasonable `-limit_count` to each target sequence based on the k-mers frequency distribution .default=`2`

 - `-limit_min_ratio`: The minimum ratio of the recovered target sequence compared to the average length of the reference sequence.
 During the assembly process, GeneMiner discards sequences with ratios smaller than `limit_min_ratio`